-Princess Eugenie's Wedding Dress Compared To Meghan Markle's Show Both Stunning Looks Are Instant Classics
+Princess Eugenie's Wedding Dress Compared To Meghan Markle's Show Off Both Brides' Unique Style

 This year has a been a busy one for royal weddings!
 First, in May, Prince Harry, Duke of Sussex married Meghan Markle, Duchess of Sussex, and on Friday, his cousin, Princess Eugenie, wed her betrothed, drinks executive Jack Brooksbank.
 Both royal ceremonies took place at St. George's Chapel at Windsor Castle, and were equally magnificent.
 But the wedding dress is one area where the two weddings diverged.
 Eugenie's dress compared to Meghan's showed key differences in style and personality, although both are instant classics.